 Judith spent the last three months of the war with the Bielski Brigade.
 Upon liberation she returned to Lida, and found that the city had been completely destroyed.
 Her entire family had been murdered, and she was again alone.
 The situation in Lida was dire; there was very little food and most of the buildings had been burned out.
 Because he had been designated a war hero, Motke Ginsburg and his family occupied a large house in Lida and they were feeding anyone who needed food.
 It was there that Judith met the Ginsburg family and her future husband, Motke.
 After the tragic murder of Motke’s brother Tzalke, the family left Belarussia for Poland and then traveled to the Ferenvald Displaced Persons camp in Germany.

 Four years later in 1949, Judith, Motke, and their two children Chaim and Rivka, immigrated to the United States and settled in Troy, NY.
-At first life was not easy, but conditions improved as Motke started earning a living as a cattle dealer.
-Judith had two more children, Fran and Sheri, born in America.
-Today, Judith has 10 grandchildren and 10 great-grandchildren and the number continues growing.
-Judith has always been held in high esteem by her friends and the community at large.
-Today she is the beloved matriarch of the Ginsburg family and lives in Coconut Creek, Florida.
+At first, life was not easy, but conditions improved as Motke started earning a living as a cattle dealer.
+Judith had two more children, Fran and Sheri, born in America, and had 10 grandchildren and 15 great-grandchildren.
+Judith was the beloved matriarch of the Ginsburg family and was held in high esteem by her friends and the community at large.

 At Judith’s 90th Birthday party in 2015, she and several of her fellow Jewish partisans sang the Hymn of the Jewish Partisans for her many guests.
 Watch it on Facebook .